 LedIn this class you will learn the asanas, their sequence as well as the vinyasas of the asanas.

 In this class you will learn the asanas, their sequence as well as the vinyasas (the way you move into and out of the asanas with your breath) until Marichiasana or Navasana (the first half of the primary series.
 All breaths will be given.
 The teacher establishes the rhythm and pace of the class and the single asanas.
 Specific questions on certain asanas cannot be answered during class.
 This class is suitable for a beginning students without any major serious physical problems.

 Led class 2

-In this class you will the asanas, their sequence as well as the vinyasas (the way you move into and out of the asanas with your breath) of the Primary Series will be counted.
+In this class you will learn the sequence of the asanas and the vinyasas (the way you move into and out of the asanas with your breath) of the Primary Series.
 The number of breaths for each pose will be given in Sanskrit.
 In the asanas itself the breath will be counted.
 This requires a certain amout of knowledge of the sequence and a regular practice.
 Even if you do not practice the full primary you can attend and then simply watch what challenges lie ahead of you ;).

 Self-PracticeThe self-practice in the morning gives you the opportunity to practice in a group setting in our shala but without a teacher.